 SEO Marketing Proposal Measuring Results Template

-Use a task tracker to track tasks and marketing results, and a checklist maker to note down tasks, important life events, or tracking your daily life.
+Use a task tracker to monitor marketing results and a checklist maker to organize tasks, key events and daily activities.

 Social Media Marketing Proposal Template